ZenMagick/ZenMagick/zenmagick/plugins/request/zm_imagehandler2/Readme.txt

 Installation
 ============
-1) Download, unpack and install ImageHandler2
+1) Download, unpack and install the zen-cart ImageHandler2 mod.
-2) Unzip the plugin package into the zenmagick/plugins directory.
+2) Unzip this plugin package into the zenmagick/plugins directory.
 3) Install plugin using the ZenMagick Plugin Manager.
 4) Configure ImageHandler2 options